 Notes: This itinerary is subject to change without notice due to seasonal changes, inclement weather conditions, water levels, and the discretion of the guide.
 Although we attempt to stick to the itinerary, changes do sometimes occur.
 Alternate river runs are available and may be substituted for those on the itinerary.
 Being flexible allows you to get the most from your experience.

-Pick-up time from the hotel is at 8 a.m. and soon we will be going up and over the continental divide at 13,200 ft.
+Pick-up time from the hotel will be at 8 a.m. and soon we’re on our way and going up and over the continental divide at 13,200 ft.
 (4000m).
-We observe the paramo ecosystem that contributes largely to the volume of some of the rivers we paddle.
+We will observe the paramo ecosystem that contributes largely to the volume of some of the rivers we will paddle.
 Driving through the rainforest our destination is the area of Archidona, founded in 1560.
-Following lunch, a safety briefing, and outfitting we prepare for our warm up paddle in a small section of the Misahualli River a manageable technical stretch of class III+ rapids
+Following lunch , safety brief and outfitting we will prepare for our warm up paddle in a small section of the Misahualli River a manageable technical stretch of class III+ rapids

 The plan of the day is to paddle lower section of the Jondachi River into the Hollin.
 A area that used to be the site of the petroglyph makers of the Cotundo phase (1000 -300 BC).
 With beautiful jungle landscapes, occasional herons or river otters in the case of the Jondachi, this promises to be amazing deep jungle run.

 Heading south of Tena we are bound to paddle the pristine and lush gorge of the Piatua, a gem of nature with massive boulders and clear water with defined lines of class IV rapids.
-The presence of otters and the tiger heron, reveal the pristine condition of this river that’s flowing south of National Park Llanganates (burial site of the Inca treasure).
+The presence of otters and the tiger heron, reveal the pristine condition of this river.
+Flowing south of National Park Llanganates ( burial site of the Inca treasure)

-There are options of a creek or a big water play day on the Jatunyacu river.
+Theres options of creek or a big water play day on the Jatunyacu river.
 Large wave trains and good surf along with expansive jungle scenery is the main characteristic of the play run Many local villages live alongside this river that flows from the the Llanganates and is one of the major tributaries forming the Amazon downstream

 Today our aim is to be able to get a full run on the best section of whitewater creaking on the Upper Misahualli

-Travel day.
-An option of paddling in the morning before heading back is on the table or staying dry and visiting the hot springs of papallacta on the way out has become a very popular choice to finish off the trip.If running our andes Amazon trip we will be taking a rest day to go see some wildlife and jungle around the Port Misahualli where a float on a dug out canoe to see parrots and monkeys is the highlight of the day.
-P.S., you can go paddling but a rest day recommended
+Travel day A option of paddling in the morning before heading back is on the table or staying dry and visiting the hot springs of papallacta on the way out has become a very popular choice to finish off the trip.If running our andes Amazon trip we will be taking a rest day to go see some wildlife and jungle around the Port Misahualli where a float on a dug out canoe to see parrots and monkeys is the highlight of the day.
+Ps You can go paddling but rest day recommended

 River People guided kayak trips are led by a team of experienced kayak guides.
 With a combined total of 35 years of guiding experience, we aim for you to be able to experience the best of kayaking in Ecuador and be confident that safety is at the forefront of all we do; we run on Class IV rivers.
 Of course, we also want to ensure you have a super fun day and are able to get off the river and relax with a cold beer is another element of our guided kayaking trips!